Wednesday, February 27, 2008

 Valentines Day

-A cold front passed through the Abacos earlier this week which was the best developed and strongest of the season.
-It has since settled down and Valentines Day was very nice.
-We had dinner and later dancing at the Green Turtle Club.
+A cold front passed through the Abacos earlier this week, which was the best developed and strongest of the season.
+It has since settled down, and Valentine's Day was very nice.
+We had dinner and later danced at the Green Turtle Club.
 It was a great time spent with all of the cruisers we have met over the past week.
 The dinner procedure is to place your order with the reservation.
-They had two scheduled seatings and have a nice area to gather and socialize beforehand.
-Before going in for dinner we visited Patrick and Christine Moulique' on Frog Kiss, a Nordhaven 46 from our old marina in Portsmouth, Rhode Island.
+They had two scheduled seatings and had a nice area to gather and socialize beforehand.
+Before going in for dinner, we visited Patrick and Christine Moulique' on Frog Kiss, a Nordhaven 46 from our old marina in Portsmouth, Rhode Island.
 Today we went through the Whale and are now settled in Fishers Bay at Great Guana Cay.
-To get here we had to go into the open waters of the Atlantic around Whale Cay.
-This really can only be traveled in good conditions and even then it is not really comfortable.
+To get here, we had to go into the open waters of the Atlantic around Whale Cay.
+This can only be traveled in good conditions, and even then, it is not really comfortable.
 Our ride was a little lumpy but not really bad.

 Monday, February 11, 2008